An emboldened left, Trump acolytes and GOP conspiracy theorists — meet the probable House freshman class

 Democrats’ internal divisions are much narrower by comparison, but they too could undergo an ideological shift next year as the number of liberals willing to stand against leadership increases.
 Pelosi, for example, is losing high-ranking allies in retiring House Appropriations Committee Chairwoman Nita M. Lowey (D-N.Y.) and House Foreign Affairs Committee Chairman Eliot L. Engel (D-N.Y.), who lost his primary to political newcomer Jamaal Bowman.

-The liberal group Justice Democrats backed Bowman and Mondaire Jones, who is poised to replace Lowey and recently argued in an interview that now more than ever, Democrats need to pass Medicare-for-all.
+The liberal group Justice Democrats backed Bowman while additional liberal voices called for Mondaire Jones, who is poised to replace Lowey and recently argued in an interview that now more than ever, Democrats need to pass Medicare-for-all.

 “In the midst of a global pandemic that people are comparing to the 1918 Spanish flu . . . it seems urgent to support the only health care policy that would literally insure everybody and prevent that kind of misery that we’ve seen,” Jones said.